dasch-swiss/dsp-tools/knora/README.md

 - lang: [optional] Language string of default language

 #### add_user_to_project()
-Add an existing user to a project
+Add an existing user to a project.
 ```
 add_user_to_project(
   user_iri: str,